You are here: Home › Whitmore Square

 Register your interest in the Strategic Property Review

-Towards the end of 2024, we anticipate there will be opportunity for community members to engage with the project and invite anyone who wishes to be involved to register their interest by completing this form or emailing salvosatwhitmoresquare@salvationarmy.org.au
+We anticipate there will be an opportunity for community members to engage with the project by mid-2025, and invite anyone who wishes to be involved to register their interest by completing this form or emailing salvosatwhitmoresquare@salvationarmy.org.au

 We will contact you to invite you to participate in consultations as they arise.